 Remove the outer sheathing from the feeder cable so that only 1/2" of sheathing extends into the sub panel.
 Use cable staples to attach the feeder cable to framing within 8" from where it leaves the panel and every 4' or less between the two panels.

-Inside the sub panel there are 4 bus bars, a grounding bus bar, a neutral bus bar and two hot main lug bus bars.
+Inside the sub panel on the backyard shed wall there are 4 bus bars, a grounding bus bar, a neutral bus bar and two hot main lug bus bars.
 You will hook each one of the 4 feeder wires to its respective bus bar.

 Neutral Wire, White: Remove 1/2" of the wire insulation from the white neutral wire and attach it to the neutral bus bar.